 2 John 1-13

 The letter is written to the “elect lady,” probably a way of referring to the church to which John is writing.
 John calls himself “the elder,” referring to his pastoral role as an apostle.
-The theme of the letter seems to be “truth.”
+The theme of the letter is “truth.”
 John rejoices that the some of the children of the “elect lady” are walking in the truth.
 It is this truth that abides with us and will be with us forever.
-Although he does not express exactly what that truth is, it appears doubtless that what he says in verse seven gives us a clue, along with what he wrote in his first letter, namely, that Jesus is the Christ, the Son of God, who came in the flesh.
+Although he does not express exactly what that truth is, it appears that what he says in verse seven gives us a clue, along with what he wrote in his first letter, namely, that Jesus is the Christ, the Son of God, who came in the flesh.
 This is the truth that the Church of Jesus Christ must abide in at all times if she will abide in Him.

 But there is a further truth that comes from this letter.
 He reminds the church of the commandment which was from the beginning – that they love one another.
 We heard that from John in his first letter, numerous times.
 But then he defines love somewhat differently from the way he defined love in the first letter.
 In his first letter, love was defined as something God did (4:9-10).
 But in this second letter, love is defined as something we do: “And this is love, that we walk according to His commandments.”
 And what is that commandment?
 We already said it: that we love one another.
 Love is the fulfillment of all of God’s commandments (Romans 13:10).
 To love one another is to be an obedient child of God, is to know the joy of walking with God.
 It is in this way that the love of God is perfected in us (1 John 2:5).